 Many people assume that if you fly private often, owning a jet is the more economical choice.
 In reality, chartering is almost always more cost-effective unless you fly more than 150 hours per year.
 When you charter a private jet, you pay for your trip without taking on the hefty financial responsibilities of ownership.
 Full and fractional aircraft ownership comes with significant fixed costs, including maintenance, hangar space, crew salaries, and insurance—expenses that you completely avoid when you charter.
 For the vast majority of travelers, chartering provides all the benefits of private flight without the long-term financial commitment.

-How Flight Time Is Really Billed
+The Truth About How Flight Time Is Billed

 It’s a common belief that you only pay for the time the aircraft is in the air between your departure and arrival points.
 However, billable flight time can include a few other factors.
 For instance, if the jet you’ve booked isn’t based at your departure airport, you may see a repositioning fee to cover the cost of flying it to you.
 Some operators also have a daily minimum flight time, typically around two hours.
 This means that even if your flight is only 90 minutes, you might be billed for the two-hour minimum.
 A trustworthy provider will always be transparent about these details in your quote.